 - Abrasive Blasters (slags)

-Certain types of slags (coal, copper) used in abrasive blasting operations may contain heavy metals such as beryllium and arsenic as a trace contaminant (< 0.1 % by weight).
-Due to the high dust conditions inherent in abrasive blast operations, workers involved in these activities may be exposed to unsafe levels of beryllium.
-OSHA's general industry (1910.94) and construction (1926.57) ventilation standards and OSHA's arsenic standards for general industry (1910.1018) and for construction (1926.1118) provide some protection from toxic dusts generated during abrasive blasting operations.
+Certain types of slags (coal, copper) used in abrasive blasting operations may contain trace amounts of beryllium (<0.1 % by weight).
+Due to the high dust conditions inherent in abrasive blasting operations, workers involved in these activities may be exposed to dangerous levels of beryllium.

 Where is beryllium used?